lavanet/lava/x/subscription/README.md

 The tokens will be taken from the user's account only when at the end of each month, prior to renewing the subscription, and for one month only.
 If the user does not have sufficient funds for the renewal, the subscription will expire.

-I a user has a future subscription configured, and the auto renewal is set as well, then the auto renewal will take effect only when the future subscription will expire.
+If a user has a future subscription configured and auto-renewal is also set, then auto-renewal will take effect only after the future subscription expires.

 ## Parameters